VILLASframework/node/doc/Mainpage.md

  - and FPGA models.

 It's designed with a focus on very low latency to achieve almost realtime exchange of simulation data.
-S2SS is used in distributed- and co-simulation scenarios and developed for the field of power grid simulation at the EON Energy Research Center in Aachen, Germany.
+VILLASnode is used in distributed- and co-simulation scenarios and developed for the field of power grid simulation at the EON Energy Research Center in Aachen, Germany.

 ## Overview